exaco/laravel-octane-dockerfile/README.md

 ## Notes

-- Laravel Octane logs requests information only in the `local` environment.
+- Laravel Octane logs request information only in the `local` environment.
-- Please be aware about `.dockerignore` content
+- Please be aware of `.dockerignore` content

 ## ToDo
 - [x] Add support for Horizon
 - [x] Add support for RoadRunner
-- [ ] Add support for the full stack apps (Front-end assets)
+- [ ] Add support for the full-stack apps (Front-end assets)
 - [ ] Add support `testing` environment and CI
-- [x] Add support for Laravel scheduler
+- [x] Add support for the Laravel scheduler
 - [ ] Add support for Laravel Dusk
 - [ ] Support more PHP extensions
 - [x] Add tests